Welcome to The Mental Health Forum

 We are aware that some people will have different definitions of the term 'Service User' and that is perfectly OK.
 For purposes of our group, members need only have a mental health diagnosis and have accessed some kind of care for that condition via statutory services, even if now discharged and self-managing with the assistance of a GP.
 Not everyone sitting around our table regularly visits a Consultant or has a Keyworker, not everyone is living with a recent diagnosis.
 It doesn't matter how long ago you got your diagnosis or how you now choose to manage your condition; it is this very diversity that makes us such a strong and credible voice when we engage with Services or other Organisations - Come along and be part of it.

-Your lived experience does not have to be current to allow you to get involved in the Co-production workstrems via our Business Group.
+Your lived experience does not have to be current to allow you to get involved.

 UCSIG stands for "User and Carer Service Improvement Group" and it is a group comprised of service users, advocates, trust staff, carers, voluntary groups etc who meet to discuss a wide range of mental health related topics within The Trust; this opinion and feedback then feeds directly to Divisional management level and so can and does influence policy and practice.
 Our Forum is the vital Gateway through which information, queries, opinion and feedback filter into UCSIG and